-Besides testing with actual human feedback, feedback is synthesised using a converged DDPG policy, such that algorithms can be consistently and fairly compared without having to worry about the variance in human feedback.
-Below are the learning curves (top charts), where we desire to obtain maximum return as fast as possible for Mountaincar (left) and Pendulum (right).
-Just beneath is the amount of feedback as a fraction of the samples --- less feedback is less work for the human which is better.
+To be able to consistently and fairly compare PPMP with other approaches without having to worry about the variance in human feedback, the model performance was evaluated using synthesized feedback with a converged DDPG policy.
+The following charts show the learning curves (top charts).
+The goal is to obtain maximum return as fast as possible for Mountaincar (left) and Pendulum (right).
+The charts just below show the amount of required feedback as a fraction of the samples, because the less human feedback needed the better:

 We see that DDPG (red) fails in Mountaincar.
 It rarely reaches the flag and therefore there is little reward.
 DCOACH (green) hardly solves the Pendulum problem.
-PPMP (we are blue) uses significantly less feedback but converges at least 5x faster and has superior final performance (on par with the oracle in purple).
-As an ablation study, the orange lines demonstrate PPMP without predictor (PMP).
+PPMP (blue) uses significantly less feedback but converges at least 5x faster and has superior final performance, which is on par with the oracle (purple).
+As an ablation study, PMP (orange) demonstrates PPMP without a predictor.
 For both environments, the orange curves get more feedback, but perform worse.
 This demonstrates that the predictor module makes the teacher’s job even easier.

-Although performance is cool, eventual applicancy depends as well on the robustness of algorithms.
-Real world problems and actual human feedback both feature real world noise, and the above innovations are only meaningful if they cope with it.
+Although performance is one hurdle towards making DRL work, eventual application depends as well on the robustness of algorithms.
+Real world problems and actual human feedback both feature real world noise, and the above innovations are only meaningful if they can cope with this noise and do not let applications crash.
 With the oracle implementation, we can precisely emulate erroneous feedback to assess the robustness of our algorithms.
-For ranges up to 30%, we stick to the previous colouring yet different line styles will now indicate the applied error rate:
+For ranges up to 30%, we stick to the previous coloring yet different line styles will now indicate the applied error rate:

-Everything so far has all been related to simulated feedback.
+Everything so far has all been evaluated based on simulated feedback.
 Now, what happens when we use actual human feedback that suffers from errors and delays?
-Below, we observe the same tendencies: less feedback, faster learning, and greater final performance for both environments:
+Below, we observe the same tendencies: Less feedback, faster learning, and greater final performance for both environments:

-Last but not least, let us consider a typical use case where the teacher has limited performance and is not able to fully solve the problem itself.
-We now consider the Lunarlander environment, a cute little game (until you actually try) where a space pod needs to land between some flags (or crashes).
-We use an oracle that more or less knows how to hover without a clue, but does not know how safely come to a rest.
+Last but not least, we consider a typical use case where the teacher has limited performance and is not able to fully solve the problem itself.
+We now consider the Lunarlander environment, a cute little game (until you actually try it), where a space pod needs to land between some flags (or it crashes).
+We use an oracle that more or less knows how to hover without a clue, but does not know how to safely come to a rest.
 The environment assigns great negative reward to crashes, and 100 points for gentle landings.
 PPMP compares to DDPG as follows:

 Note that using DDPG, the problem is not solved.
-The performance difference between PPMP and its teacher may seem small when we consider the reward points, but PPMP actually found the complete solution, thereby exceeding the performance of the teacher (purple).
+The performance difference between PPMP and its teacher may seem small when we consider the reward points, but PPMP actually found the complete solution (between the flags), thereby exceeding the performance of the teacher (purple).

-- A complete treatment of PPMP, including background on (deep) reinforcement learning, is found in my thesis titled Deep Reinforcement Learning with Feedback-based Exploration.
+- A complete treatment of PPMP, including background on (deep) reinforcement learning, is found in the thesis titled Deep Reinforcement Learning with Feedback-based Exploration.

 - PPMP was presented at the 59th Conference on Decision and Control in Nice.
-We’ve made a 6-page paper for the proceedings.
-(Paywall?
-Arxiv).
+There’s a 6-page paper for the proceedings.
+(Also on Arxiv).

 - The codebase of this study is hosted on github.com/janscholten/ppmp.